Two mums and four donor children: Helga and Maria’s story – Part 2

 Adoption or co-parenting was not an option

-“We never thought about adoption or co-parenting in our process towards being parents, because we were determined that we wanted to be able to experience the feeling of being pregnant with our own children and giving birth.
+“We never thought about adoption or co-parenting in our process towards being parents.
+We were determined that we wanted to be able to experience the feeling of being pregnant with our own children and giving birth.
 Since we had the possibility to be inseminated, we never considered the option of having children with another homosexual couple.
 We have always talked about that we didn’t wanted to share our parenthood with another couple.
 We wanted to be able to influence and raise our own children.
 At the same time, we also believe that it is much easier to make it work, when you are only two to agree on the upbringing and everything else that follows parenthood.”

 Honesty and openness towards the children